theboywhoboasted/whurdle/README.md

 Failed words: ['faxed', 'folly', 'jells', 'loses', 'loves', 'soles'] Attempt counter: [(1, 1), (2, 42), (3, 1417), (4, 3087), (5, 1038), (6, 166)]

 # Suggested Improvements

-My current implementation can be greatly improved with the use of better data for computing the probabilities and hence the word scores.
-I worked under the assumption that the target word to be discovered is chosen uniformly at random from the dictionary of all 5-letter words and the same dictionary is used to validate the attempted word-tries.
-I discovered this blog post (https://lockwood.dev/wordle/python/2022/01/23/wordle-solved-average-3-64.html) that mentions that this is indeed not true.
-While there are around 10k words that can be tried, only a quarter of those could be the target word.
-I'll update this post soon with the accuracy of my solver using this information. [^2]

-Secondly, the algorithm that I have implemented is greedy.
+The algorithm that I have implemented is greedy.
 Thinking about more than one step at a time is computationally expensive in general, but it might be a good idea to do when we have very few words left to search from.
 The current solver does a bad job with words with too many adjacent words [^1] where it filters down to a fairly small number of words in the first couple of tries but struggles to move forward from there.
 This might be a good place to try a multi-step strategy.

-Finally, the scoring functions that I have chosen are the first things that came to my mind.
+Secondly, the scoring functions that I have chosen are the first things that came to my mind.
 There is no argument against against using (-p_i\*log(p_i)) instead of (p_i\*(1-p_i)), except maybe it might take a little longer to compute.
 There is no dearth of interesting scoring mechanisms that could be tried to get to a better accuracy level.

 # Acknowledgements

-Sincere thanks to Gary and Charu for introducing me to the game and helping me work through the various iterations of the algorithm.
+Sincere Thanks to Gary and Charu for introducing me to the game and helping me work through the various iterations of the algorithm.
 You are both awesome!

-# Footnotes and Postscripts
+# Footnotes and Edits

 [^1]: I define adjacent words as words that can be formed by replacing one or two letters in a given word.
 For instance, the 1-adjacent words for 'eater' would be 'hater', 'water' and 'cater' sine they are different from 'eater at only the first letter.
 The list of 2-adjacent words would include 'paper', 'baler', 'payer', 'gazer', 'racer', 'maker', 'parer' and 'rarer'.

-[^2]: After using a different set of words for guessing and another to choose the guesses from, my implementation is able to guess all the 2315 words within 6 tries.
-The distribution of number of attempts taken is [(2, 31), (3, 975), (4, 1143), (5, 161), (6, 5)] with a mean of 3.62 attempts.